-Is feeding your baby all that you are thinking about daily?
+Is feeding your baby all that you are thinking about, on a daily basis?
 From the very first moment you know you are pregnant, your life starts taking a new meaning.
 Your safety highlights the first trimester and making sure that pregnancy is not ectopic, going well, and your baby’s heart is regularly beating.
 The second phase and after knowing the gender, you start your shopping spree.
 Finally, the third trimester is all about preparations: clothes, nursery, essentials, chocolate sets, hospital bag.

 The moment you hold your baby in your arm, the world stops for a while, and you realize the enormous responsibility you have for keeping your baby safe and happy!